Skip to content

 ) -> list[TCollated]:

-return [self.transform.collate(x) for x in zip(*data)]
+return [self.pipeline.collate(x) for x in zip(*data)]

 def batch(self, data: Sequence[TCollated]) -> list[TProcessed]:

-return [self.transform.batch(x) for x in data]
+return [self.pipeline.batch(x) for x in data]

 abstract_dataloader.generic.Window